The Chronicles of Narnia: Influences on literature

 Philip Pullman's fantasy series, His Dark Materials, is seen as a response to The Chronicles.
 Pullman is a self-described atheist who wholly rejects the spiritual themes that permeate The Chronicles, yet his series nonetheless addresses many of the same issues and introduces some similar character types, including talking animals.
-In another parallel, the first books in each series – Pullman's Northern Lights and The Lion, the Witch, and the Wardrobe – both open with a young girl hiding in a wardrobe.
+In another parallel, the first books in each seriesPullman's Northern Lights and The Lion, the Witch, and the Wardrobeboth open with a young girl hiding in a wardrobe.

 Bill Willingham's comic book series Fables makes reference at least twice to a king called "The Great Lion", a thinly veiled reference to Aslan.
 The series avoids explicitly referring to any characters or works that are not in the public domain.

 The novel Bridge to Terabithia by Katherine Paterson has Leslie, one of the main characters, reveal to Jesse her love of Lewis's books, subsequently lending him The Chronicles of Narnia so that he can learn how to behave like a king.
 Her book also features the island name "Terabithia", which sounds similar to Terebinthia, a Narnian island that appears in Prince Caspian and The Voyage of the Dawn Treader.
 Katherine Paterson herself acknowledges that Terabithia is likely to be derived from Terebinthia:

 I thought I had made it up.
 Then, rereading The Voyage of the Dawn Treader by C. S. Lewis, I realized that I had probably gotten it from the island of Terebinthia in that book.
 However, Lewis probably got that name from the terebinth tree in the Bible, so both of us pinched from somewhere else, probably unconsciously."

 Science-fiction author Greg Egan's short story "Oracle" depicts a parallel universe in which an author nicknamed Jack (Lewis's nickname) has written novels about the fictional "Kingdom of Nesica", and whose wife is dying of cancer, paralleling the death of Lewis's wife Joy Davidman.
 Several Narnian allegories are also used to explore issues of religion and faith versus science and knowledge.